wtetzner/KallistiOS/utils/dc-chain/README.md

 This utility is capable of building two toolchains for **Dreamcast** development:

-- The `sh-elf` toolchain, the primary cross-compiler toolchain targetting the main CPU of the Dreamcast, the **Hitachi SuperH (SH4) CPU** .
+- The `sh-elf` toolchain, the primary cross-compiler toolchain targeting the main CPU of the Dreamcast, the **Hitachi SuperH (SH4) CPU** .
 - The `arm-eabi` toolchain, used only for the **Yamaha Super Intelligent Sound Processor** (**AICA**).
 This processor is based on an **ARM7** core.